Spix's macaw: In popular culture

-In the animated TV series Noah's Island, the "Born to be Wild" episode focuses on Noah, the main character, bringing a breeding pair of Spix's macaws to his island from the Amazon rainforest, in the hope that they will breed.
+In the animated TV series Noah's Island, the "Born to be Wild" episode focuses on Noah, the main character, bringing a breeding pair of Spix's macaws (though they don't resemble the species in life) to his island from the Amazon rainforest, in the hope that they will breed.
 At first, the two macaws are both very aggressive and fight with each other, but they eventually make up and fall in love.

 In the opener of the Gorgo episode of Mystery Science Theater 3000, Crow finds that his head crown has become a nesting spot for two Spix's macaw eggs.
 Later in the episode he reveals that the eggs have been taken away by Egg Protective Services after he accidentally made an omelet in front of them.

 In the 2011 animated movie Rio, the main characters Blu (Jesse Eisenberg) and Jewel (Anne Hathaway) are the supposed last pair of Spix's macaws in the world (although they are referred to as blue macaws).
 The movie even references their extinct-in-the-wild status and at one point ornithologist Túlio Monteiro mentions the species' scientific name.
 In its 2014 sequel Rio 2, it is revealed that they are not the last pair at all, but in actuality other Spix's macaws are thriving secretly in the Amazon rainforest.

 In a 2008 episode titled "Wildlife" of Law and Order SVU the bird was included in an international animal smuggling ring.
 It was found in the purse of a victim who had been mauled by a tiger.
 References were made to the extreme rarity of the bird and the potential value of it and other endangered species.